grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

 1. When the workflow finishes, click **Upload artifact for Grafana What's new** for that workflow run.

-1. Under Artifacts, click the download button to download the generated YAML file.
+1. Under **Artifacts**, click the download button to download the generated YAML file.

 1. Add the content of this YAML file to the front matter of the `whats-new-in-vxx-x.md` after the `title:` field.